Questions to Answer While Fixing Your Credit

 Are You Disputing Errors on Your Credit Reports?

-Once you receive your credit reports, go through them with a fine-tooth comb.
+Once you receive your credit reports, go through them with a fine-toothed comb.
 From a misspelled name to a credit account you don't recognize, immediately send a letter of dispute to the credit reporting agency.
 Do so via regular certified mail, so there is no question of receipt.
 This will also give you a date from which to count the 30 to 45 days the agency has to respond.

 866.785.9884 Call for a FREE credit repair consultation & FICO® score from Lexington Law